 A version for parents and families (also available in Welsh) has also been produced, which highlights the different types of stroke, the signs, and the potential effects.
 If your child has had a stroke, we also offer a range of resources and support.

-This work would not have been possible without the generosity of our supporters and, in particular, The Thompson Family Charitable Trust.
+This work is thanks to the generosity of our supporters and, in particular, The Thompson Family Charitable Trust.

 If your child has sickle cell disease, they'll have an urgent blood transfusion.
 The transfusion will help replace the sickled red blood cells in your child's body with normal blood cells.